 December is a month of celebrations and most of us get very excited to put up the Christmas tree as soon as possible.
-While in my country, Romania, we usually do the tree on the 24th of December (at least when I was kid) in other parts of the world, the tree is up from the end of November or very beginning of December.
+While in my country, Romania, we usually do the tree on the 24th of December (at least when I was a kid) in other parts of the world, the tree is up from the end of November or the very beginning of December.
 This actually is not such a bad idea as kids and adults can enjoy the tree for longer and is a constant reminder that Santa Claus is watching kids behavior and presents might show up or not under the tree.

-But, especially in Europe, before Santa, kids are visited by Saint Nicholas (Sintercklaas – Holland/Belgium, Mikulás – Hungary, Mikuláš – Czeck Republic and Slovakia or Mikołaj in Poland).
+But, especially in Europe, before Santa, kids are visited by Saint Nicholas (Sintercklaas – Holland/Belgium, Mikulás – Hungary, Mikuláš – Czech Republic and Slovakia or Mikołaj in Poland).
 Saint Nicholas lived in the third century and was born in the village of Patara, Greek by origin.
 He was part of the wealthy family and his parents raised him to be a devoted Christian.
-They died when he was still very young and he followed Jesus Christ words and sold everything he inherited and assisted the needy, the sick and the suffering.
-He became bishop of Myra and was well know for his love of children and dedication to sailors and ships.
+They died when he was still very young and he followed Jesus Christ’s words and sold everything he inherited and assisted the needy, the sick and the suffering.
+He became bishop of Myra and was well known for his love of children and dedication to sailors and ships.

-Saint Nicholas is celebrated every year on the 6th of December.
-It’s mostly a celebration for kids as he will bring them small presents, mainly something to wear ( a jumper, a pair of mittens, socks, hats etc.), nuts and fruits (oranges, mandarins, bananas) or other small treat.
+We celebrate Saint Nicholas every year on the 6th of December.
+It’s mostly a celebration for kids as he will bring them small presents, mainly something to wear ( a jumper, a pair of mittens, socks, hats etc.), nuts and fruits (oranges, mandarins, bananas) or another small treat.
 In most of the countries, Saint Nicholas leave the presents in the boots, so they have to be clean and shiny on the night of the 5th.
 Probably is the only day in the year, when the kids are happy to clean up their boots.
 Oh, and the bigger the boots more space for Saint Nicholas to fill in, right? 😉

 But Saint Nicholas doesn’t bring presents only for the “good kids”.
 The ones that misbehaved most of the year, he brings a stick (in Romania), a golden or silver painted tree brunch (in Hungary) or potato (Slovakia).